bestander/ifttt-pi-pico-w-relay/README.md

 # Pico Internet Poll Relay

 A MicroPython project for Raspberry Pi Pico W that polls an internet endpoint and controls a relay based on the response, with automatic timeout and cooldown functionality.
-The system uses a Cloudflare Worker as an intermediary and can be triggered via Gmail or web interface.
+The system uses a Cloudflare Worker as an intermediary and can be triggered via Gmail or web interface, with automatic 1-minute timeout and time-based restrictions.

 ## System Architecture